moschotto/OpenTX_GPS_Telemetry/README.md

 3. copy the ICON folder to /SCRIPTS/TELEMETRY/BMP
 4. make sure that the /LOGS/ folder exists
 5. Setup a "screen (DIsplay 13/13)" and select GPSxxx.lua
+6. Make sure GPS, speed, alt sensors have been discovered within the telemetry menu/screen of opentx/edgetx

 ## Installation for color screen models i.e Jumper/HOROUS/Radiomaster: